TimDenzel/NewRecruit-Point-Calculator/README.md

-<h1>How to use the NewRecruit-Point-Calculator.exe for Warhammer Armies Project</h1>
+<h1>How to use the Point-Calculator.exe for Warhammer Armies Project</h1>

 This Tool was developed, so Users of the NewRecruit Page can calculate the Battle-Result and -Losses easier.
 You can add your Army manually by opening the Application and, using the 'Add Row'-Button, add each of your Units to the